Lichtblick-Suite/asam-osi-types/README.md

 ## Usage

-Here’s how you can use the provided type definitions in your TypeScript project:
+Here’s how to use the provided type definitions in a TypeScript project:

 ```typescript
 import { OsiMessage } from "asam-osi-types";